 User profiles are used to set up default information for purchasing employees, so documents can be processed faster.
 In the Purchase User Profiles (tdpur0143m000) session, you can link a user to a purchase office, order type, and warehouse for each login code.
+If multisite is implemented, you can also link a user to a site.

 When the user creates a purchase order, call-off, purchase contract, purchase requisition, request for quotation, approval rule, purchase schedule, or purchase release, the user profile determines the defaults.
 This accelerates the purchase-related transaction entry processes.